 The planned activities under the Community-Based Highway Safety Programs countermeasure strategy require that local agencies conduct a problem identification process to document the traffic safety issues in their local area.
 Various data sources are available for use by local agencies in conducting their problem identification.
 The problem identification section for the Community Traffic Safety Program includes a table that provides key county data for analysis in assessing traffic safety priorities, including the number of fatal and personal injury crashes and the numbers of pedestrian, bicycle and motorcycle crashes.
 In addition to the number of crashes, the proportion of the total number of crashes that occurs in each county is also provided as well as the number of licensed drivers and population data for each county.
-By requiring that local agency funding applications must be supported by data, New York has developed a cohesive set of strategies and planned activities at both the state and local level that collectively will result in progress toward the performance target that has been set.
-Sufficient funds have been allocated to effectively implement the planned activities under the Community-
+By requiring that local agency funding applications must be supported by data, New York has developed a cohesive set of strategies and planned activities at both the state and local level that collectively will result in progress toward the statewide performance targets that have been set.